stephenjmaher/HIRO/README.md

 - `HIRO` base class containing methods for generating hard instances for robust optimisation
 - `HIROsolution` base class to facilitate the transfer of solutions from derived classes to the base class functions

+These two classes comprise the **HIRO** library.
+This library is used in the examples for creating difficult instances for different combinatorial optimisation problems.
+However, the library is not limited to combinatorial optimisation problems and can be used to generate hard robust optimisation instances for general mixed integer programs.

+## Examples
+There are currently two examples in the **HIRO** package

+### Selection
+This consists of the following files:
+- `main.cpp` the main file for executing the HIRO package to generate hard instances for the selection problem.
-- `Selection` derived class for the selection problem.
+- `selection.cpp` and `selection.h` containing the derived class for the selection problem.
 The pure virtual functions of `solve_ip` and `solve_regret` have been implemented in this derived class

-Currently, the `main.cpp` only looks at the `Selection` problem.
-This needs to be extended.
-My thought is to create an "examples" folder that will contain each of the integer programs that we want to consider.
-This is yet to be completed.
+### Traveling Salesman Problem
+This consists of the following files:
+- `main.cpp` the main file for executing the HIRO package to generate hard instances for the TSP.
+- `tsp.cpp` and `tsp.h` containing the derived class for the TSP.
+The pure virtual functions of `solve_ip` and `solve_regret` have been implemented in this derived class

 # Extending the package

-The easiest way to extend the package is to write new derived classes of the `HIRO` class.
-The `Selection` class is a good example.
-After writing the new derived class, to use the functions you will need to do the following:
+The easiest way to extend the package is to write a new example.
+It is possible to copy one of the current examples and then modify it to suit your needs.
+The basic steps for creating a new example are (we will call this new example *Elephant*):

-1. modify `main.cpp` to include the appropriate header files.
-1. construct an object in `main.cpp` and then call the appropriate functions to generate the hard instances
+1. copy an existing example directory (such as `selection`) and rename it **elephant**.
+The files and directories needed are the `src` directory, including its contents, and the `Makefile`.
+1. change to the `elephant` directory and open the `Makefile`.
+Change the `MAINNAME` from `selection` to `elephant` and change `selection.o` in `MAINOBJ` to `elephant.o`.
+1. change to the `elephant/src` directory and rename `selection.cpp` and `selection.h` to `elephant.cpp` and `elephant.h` respectively.
+1. open `elephant.h` and replace all instances of `selection` (respecting the case, so this could be `selection`, `Selection` or `SELECTION`) with `elephant`.
+1. open `elephant.cpp` and replace all instances of `selection` (respecting the case, so this could be `selection`, `Selection` or `SELECTION`) with `elephant`.
+1. modify the `solve_ip()` and `solve_regret()` so that the integer program and the regret problem for *Elephant* can be solved within the **HIRO** package (NOTE: it is not necessary to implement `solve_regret()`, but it should be an empty function that returns an instance of `HIROsolution`).
+1. open `main.cpp`, change all instances of `selection` to `elephant` and modify this file to input the necessary parameters for the *Elephant* integer program.

+# Installation

+You need to first build the **HIRO** library and then build your example.
+Follow these steps

+1. in the `hiro` base directory, open the `Makefile` and modify the path to CPLEX and CONCERT.
+1. call `make`
+1. change to your example directory, such as `selection`.
-1. Modify the `Makefile` to compile the new derived class.
+  1. modify the path to CPLEX and CONCERT
+  1. call `make`

-# Installation issues
+## Installation issues

-To build the **HIRO** package you will need:

-- CPLEX
-  - The path to CPLEX will need to be updated in the Makefile for your distribution. *Please don't commit such changes to the repo*.

-Also, the Makefile doesn't create the `obj` and `bin` directories.
+The Makefile doesn't create the `obj` and `bin` directories.
 So for the first installation, you will need to create these directories.

 # NOTES